The draw generator is quite flexible. You can specify a number of settings to suit different tournaments’ rules.

 When sides are not pre-allocated¶

-Pull-up methods take a team from the next bracket down, and add them to the odd bracket to form an even bracket.
-You might pull up the top team from the next bracket, or the bottom team, or a randomly chosen team.
+Pull-up methods: Take a team from the next bracket down, and add them to the odd bracket to form an even bracket.
+You can choose to pull up the top team from the next bracket, or the bottom team, or the middle team, or a randomly chosen team.
+(If you pull up the middle team, and the bracket has an even number of teams, then it will choose randomly from the two middle teams.)

-Intermediate bubbles take the bottom team from the odd bracket and match them against the top team from the next bracket.
-An intermediate bubble always has two teams.
+Intermediate brackets: Take the bottom team from the odd bracket and match them against the top team from the next bracket.
+An intermediate bracket always has two teams.

-If you’re using conflict avoidance and intermediate bubbles, you will probably want to use Intermediate with bubble-up-bubble-down instead.
-This uses the “bubble-up-bubble-down” rule to swap teams out of an intermediate bubble if there is a history or institution conflict.
+If you’re using conflict avoidance and intermediate brackets, you will probably want to use Intermediate with bubble-up-bubble-down instead.
+This uses the “bubble-up-bubble-down” rule to swap teams out of an intermediate bracket if there is a history or institution conflict.
 This is defined in the Australs constitution and is analogous to the “one-up-one-down” rule.

 Using Intermediate with One-up-one-down does not imply Intermediate with bubble-up-bubble-down.
 You must enable Intermediate with bubble-up-bubble-down specifically.